gautierdag/bpeasy/README.md

 ## Training

-The training function is barebones and returns the trained tokenizer vocab as a dictionary of bytes to integers.
+The training function is designed to be bare-bones and returns the trained tokenizer vocab as a dictionary of bytes to integers.
 This is to allow for maximum flexibility in how you want to use the tokenizer.
 For example, you can use then port these to tiktoken or Huggingface tokenizers (see below).

 ```python
 # should be an iterator over str